 Anyone who deals with AR collections knows what a time-consuming and frustrating experience it can be.
 It is more so for smaller companies since they don’t have dedicated staff to handle collections and instead must divert resources to the task as needed.

-There’s a better way to deal with AR collections, and that’s through outsourcing.
+There’s a better way to deal with Account Receivable collections, and that’s through outsourcing.
 Collections aren’t a core competency of your company so outsourcing collections isn’t the same as giving up the secret sauce.
 In fact, it’s just the opposite.
 There’s plenty to gain from outsourcing your AR collections.
 In this article, we’ll look at the benefits of outsourcing collections and when you should consider doing it.